beginning of content

 1. Funnel-web spiders and other big black spiders — bites from these spiders are very dangerous and can cause death.

-2. Redback spiders — their bites may cause significant pain, but they aren’t life-threatening.
+2. Redback spiders — bites from redbacks can cause a lot of pain, but they aren't life-threatening.

 3. All other spiders in Australia are generally harmless.